What better to start this page than with the Eight Melodies?

 Ness getting homesick if he doesn't phone his mom in a while.
 It's a very small detail that makes this game even more lovable.

-Itoi confirmed on Miiverse that Mother 2 will be on the US and EuropeanWii U Virtual Console.
+Itoi confirmed on Miiverse that Mother 2 will be on the US and EuropeanWii U Virtual Console,a MAJOR victory won by the love of the entire fanbase,

 The ending.
 Especially during the credits when the Masked Man reverts to Claus and runs off with Lucas.
 Or when it shows Hinawa releasing the pigeon.
-Or the new logo.
+Or the new logo with the completely wooden letters and a normal Earth.
 Or, well, EVERYTHING.

 At the end of Chapter 4, in which DCMC plays one last concert for their buddy Lucky AKA Duster.
 And then there's the flashbacks of their times together as a band...
 How Lucky learned to play bass...
 How they all stuck up for one another... *sniff* Now THERE'S True Companions for you!